« search calendars

 Poster session: The workshop will feature a poster session.
 If you would like to present a poster please apply using the form referenced below.

 Request support: We hope to have limited funds available to support travel by those whose attendance is contingent on support.
 We encourage diverse and inclusive participation and will prioritize applications for support from students and postdocs, especially those from minority or underrepresented groups.
-Please apply by April 30, 2024 using the form referenced below.
+Please apply using the form referenced below.
 Earlier applications will have the best access to support.
+Update on May 17: We are no longer accepting requests for support.

 Parking: If you do not have a Rutgers parking permit and you plan to drive to the workshop, there will be free parking in Lot 64, which is adjacent to the CoRE Building, but you must register your car to park.
 A link to register for parking will be provided in the confirmation message you receive when you register for the workshop.